KevinSnyderCodes/OpenAtlas/README.md

 # OpenAtlas
-An open source SaaS platform for provisioning infrastructure using Terraform.
+An open source platform for provisioning infrastructure using Terraform.